riccardopoiani/trio-non-stationary-meta-rl/README.md

-# Code for the paper "Meta-Reinforcement Learning by Tracking Task Non-Stationarity"
+# Code for the paper "Meta-Reinforcement Learning by Tracking Task Non-Stationarity" - IJCAI 2021

 ### Requirements
 The code is developed mainly with PyTorch. <br>